ucr-singularity/faces-project/README.md

 # faces-project
-Singularity image for the Faces project
+Singularity recipe for the Faces project